CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/patterns.md

 .
 ```

-Finally, the GitHub WebHook payload url is the url above with `<secret>`
+Finally, the GitHub WebHook payload URL is the URL above with `<secret>`
-replaced with base64 decoded string of the value of `data.WebHookSecretKey`
+replaced with the base64 decoded string of the value of `data.WebHookSecretKey`
-above and the content type is `application/json`.
+above, and the content type is `application/json`.

 ## Custom domain names and secure transport

 Custom domain names and HTTPS secure data transport are implemented in the
-Route object level.
+route object level.
 They are controlled with the keywords `spec.host` and
 `spec.tls`.

-The public DNS CNAME record of the custom domain name should point to `rahtiapp.fi`
+The public DNS CNAME record of the custom domain name should point to `rahtiapp.fi`,
-and the custom DNS name is placed in the `spec.host` entry of the Route object:
+and the custom DNS name is placed in the `spec.host` entry of the route object:

 *`route-with-dns.yaml`*: